StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

   > **CAUTION**
   >
-  > - If the columns in the query statement are not simple columns, new column names must be specified for the materialized view.
-  > - This parameter must contain at least one single column, and all specified columns can only be specified once.
+  > This parameter must contain at least one single column, and all specified columns can only be specified once.

 - GROUP BY (optional)